- Knowledge Centre

 They believe that investors will have a better investment experience this way.
 So that’s it.
 There are basically 3 ways to invest and hopefully this sheds some light on their differences and which is right for you and should be a part of your financial plan.

-The financial planning world can be surprisingly complex and full of people who have their own interest in mind and not yours, making it very important for you to choose your professional financial planner carefully and to be aware of the tricks of the trade.
+The financial planning world can be surprisingly complex and full of people who have their own interest in mind and not yours, making it very important for you to choose your professional financial planner carefully and to be aware of the many different practices prevalent amongst different types of ‘adviser.’

 Dirty tricks of the trade: